 A calm, detached view of what somebody needs right now.
 This was built with Maya and rendered with Octane, using Octane native materials.

 This was modeled with Maya and rendered with mental ray.
 The goal was to make the scene calm and grim, while giving it something bright to draw the viewer in.
+(A better version of this cell is in a more recent posting.)

 The glass dish itself has no detailed geometry.
 This details were simulated with a simple-to-set-up and quick-to-render bump map on the left, and a more difficult to set up and longer to render displacement map on the right.
 No surprise: the displacement maps wins out.